A LinkedIn post discussing “empathy in sales” asked the question:

 The stuff you want is preceded by a good salary.
 One can’t happen without the other.

-The take I’ve been reading is technically true, but it’s presented as if being liked and trusted are mutually exclusive traits.
+The take that you only need to be trusted and not liked, is technically true, but it’s presented as if being liked and trusted are mutually exclusive traits.

 Let’s be clear: trust is a seller’s ultimate asset, particularly in complex sales.
 You can’t survive unless buyers view you as knowledgeable and credible.